Expedition: WA Coastal cruise Fremantle to Broome (Scenic Coach from Fremantle-Perth-Pinnicles-Port Denison-Geraldton) EDIT

 Click here to read about MV Reef Prince

 Reef Prince carries a compliment of the latest navigational equipment, radios, satellite communications, data facilities and a full DVD entertainment system.
-Facilities are provided for burning photos to CD’s or DVDs, full digital and audio visual presentation equipment for corporate functions and a library of informative and fictional books.
+Full digital and audio visual presentation equipment for corporate functions and a library of informative and fictional books.

 FOOD AND DRINKS